-The spike recovery was evaluated by spiking 4 levels of human sIL-2R into pooled normal human serum.
+The spike recovery was evaluated by spiking 4 levels of human sCD30 into pooled normal human serum.
+Recoveries were determined in 3 independent experiments with 6 replicates each.
 The unspiked serum was used as blank in these experiments.
-Recoveries were in overall mean 83%.
+Average recovery ranged from 74% to 111% with an overall mean recovery of 93%.